Every year cruise lines launch new ships, and the focus always seems to be bigger is better.

 On a large ship, you can have sushi one night, Italian the next, Mexican on the third, and something entirely different afterward.
 If you’re looking for endless possibilities, large ships offer plenty of options.

 On the downside, several alternative restaurants, often called specialty restaurants, cost extra.
-If you want to try some of the higher-end culinary experiences, or unique flavors, there’s a good chance that you’ll have to pay extra.
+If you want to try some of the higher-end culinary experiences or unique flavors, there’s a good chance that you’ll have to pay extra.

 Big cruise ships are best known for their innovative thrills and attractions.

 You won’t find the same heart-pounding activities on smaller vessels.
-With fewer offerings, the small cruise ships often appeal to an older demographic.

 Large cruise ships boast more entertainment options.
 Additionally, the newer vessels use state-of-the-art technology to create one-of-a-kind experiences.